-Q: Why must my project’s budgeted income equal expense?
+Q: Why must my project have a zero-based budget, or why does my budgeted income need to equal expense?

 If your project’s expenses were more than your income, questions arise regarding the project and if it was well thought-out.
 You don’t want to plan – and our board doesn’t want to fund – a project that results in financial loss.

 A: This applies to programming requests and applies only to the budget you submit for the program/project.
 We do not expect your organization’s income to exactly match your expense, but make sure you explain in your application if your organization has a significant deficit or surplus.

 A: First, understand the purpose of the N.C.
 Arts Council Grassroots Arts Program: to ensure that every citizen has access to quality arts experiences.
 Your grant should help fulfill this goal, either through programming or through operational support that allows your arts organization to serve the public.